 - Redness spreading outside the area of injury

 What are the medical treatments for an ankle sprain?

-At the Cooksville Foot Care Clinic treatment by a foot care specialist will consist of a comprehensive ankle assessment to determine the severity of the injury.
+At the Mississauga Foot Clinic treatment by a foot care specialist will consist of a comprehensive ankle assessment to determine the severity of the injury.
 The appropriate treatment will be decided after the severity of the injury is known.
 Treatment may incorporate medication and different off-loading devices to reduce pressure and motion of the injured ankle such as:

 - Removable air-cast boot